-Laugavegur Trail Hiking Guide
+Laugavegur Trail Hiking Guide for 2019

 Iceland's Laugavegur Trail is likely to be one of the most surreal hiking experiences you'll ever encounter.
 The scenery here is otherworldly.
 Sometimes so much so that it is hard to imagine how it came to appear on earth.
 It is a geological feast, with the main ingredient in this recipe being the volcanic underbelly of this little island.